griffithlab/civic-docs/docs/model/evidence/overview.rst

 .. thumbnail:: /images/figures/CIViC_evidence-item-fields_v3c.png

 The rows in the following table describe the minimal components of a CIViC Evidence Item.
-Several Evidence Statements are synthesized at the Variant level into Variant Summaries but each Evidence Statement is directly linked to a single article in PubMed. *More specific guidelines about Evidence Item components can be found in additional help tabs*.
+Several Evidence Statements are synthesized at the Molecular Profile (Variant) level into Molecular Profile (Variant) Descriptions.
+However, each Evidence Statement is directly linked to a single article in PubMed or ASCO/ASH abstract. *More specific guidelines about Evidence Item components can be found in additional help tabs*.

 **Evidence Attributes**